 Casabe – This delicious crispy flatbread is a staple in Dominican cuisine that is rooted in Taino culture made from yucca.
 In many restaurants, you will be served casabe as a side instead of bread.
 Some casabe is made plain, some are seasoned with garlic, it may also be served with sprinkled salt and olive oil.
 Dominicans eat it at different times of the day, for breakfast with eggs or simply with coffee or hot chocolate, it is also eaten with soups.
 Instead of crackers, casabe may also be eaten as a snack with cheese or dips.

 Los Tres Golpes – Gotta start the day strong with Dominican’s favorite breakfast.
-A serving of mangu (plantains that are boiled and mashed and seasoned, fried eggs on top, complemented with fried cheese and fried salami.
+A serving of mangu (plantains that are boiled, mashed, and seasoned, fried eggs on top, complemented with fried cheese and fried salami.
 You have to try it, most likely you’ll end up eating it every morning during your visit.

 Mangu – … speaking of Mangu, this dish is to Dominicans like mashed potatoes is to Americans… they can’t get enough of it.
 Dominicans eat it for breakfast but it is also common to be eaten for lunch or dinner since it can be served with so many other dishes.
 The authentic mangu is made with green plantains that are boiled, then mashed, seasoned with garlic, olive oil and topped with sauteed onions.